adakitesystems/DropLauncher/README.md

 This program is still in the testing phase.

 # Third-party Libraries/Applications
-* [tscmoo's bwheadless.exe](https://github.com/tscmoo/bwheadless) to load the bots into StarCraft.exe
+* [bwheadless.exe](https://github.com/tscmoo/bwheadless) to load the bots into StarCraft.exe
 * [FileDrop.java](http://iharder.sourceforge.net/current/java/filedrop/) for dropping files into the program

 # Known Issues